Accessible events

 Learn more

-We have taken you a long way with this information toward making your event more accessible.
+We have taken you a long way with this information toward improving the accessibility of your event.
 If you would like more information, please contact various disability advocacy groups or other organizations for that.